-- open a world of job opportunities; - help you meet new people and develop life-long friendship; - help you get an outsider's perspective about your own culture.
+1 3 1 1 • help you get an outsider's perspective about your own culture.
 If you've only ridden inside the bus you can't see the bus's wheels, the exterior colour, or the engine that drives it.
 Want a bigger picture?
-You need to get off that bus and examine it from the outside.
-Learn another language and you'll have insight not only into another culture, but get a clear view of your own; - help you become more interesting and meet more interesting people.
-If you speak two or more languages, you'll have many more lively, engaging conversations on a variety of topics; - develop confidence; - improve your decision making skills; - completely transform your travel experience.
-You'll see the world from a different perspective; - give you a chance to study or live overseas; - help you discover a new culture.
-You can learn a lot about music, films, food, literature, poetry, theatre, fine arts, etc.; - · really make you stand out from the crowd; - increase your brain capacity and you'll have better memory too; - let you keep up with the rest of the world.
-Read/watch the latest news in science, engineering, technology, business, or the latest research. - 5.
+You need to get off that bus and examine it from the (2) Learn another language and you'll have insight not only into another culture, but get a clear view of your own;

+- develop (4) - improve your decision making skills; - completely transform your travel (5) .
+You'll see the world from adifferent perspective; - give you a chance to study or live overseas; - help you discover a new (6) .
+You can learn a lot about music, films, food, literature, poetry, theatre, fine arts, etc.; - · really make you stand out from the crowd; - increase your brain capacity and you'll have better (7) too; - let you keep up with the rest of the world.
+Read/watch the latest news in science, engineering, technology, business, or the latest (8) . - 5.
 Work in pairs.
 Ask and answer your questions on the text. - 6.
 Give five reasons why we should study Languages. - 7.
 Are Languages your favourite subjects?
 Why/Why not?
-Write approximately10 sentences.
+Write approximately 10 sentences.